 For decades, Scrooge had missed the wonders and joys of life.
 But, with his heart renewed, he could perceive and enjoy the wonders of Christmas morning: ringing bells, crisp air, bright sunlight.
 For Ebenezer Scrooge, all of this was glorious, glorious!

 Scripture often speaks of glory in reference to God.
-In the sixth chapter of Isaiah, for example, the prophet sees a vision of the enthroned Lord, surrounded by angels who proclaim, “Holy, holy, holy is the LORD of hosts; the whole earth is full of his glory” (6:3).
+In Isaiah 6, for example, the prophet sees a vision of the enthroned Lord, surrounded by angels who proclaim, “Holy, holy, holy is the LORD of hosts; the whole earth is full of his glory” (6:3).
 God’s glory is not simply in heaven, far away from the brokenness and suffering of this world.
 Rather, God’s glory fills the earth, however incompletely in this time of history.

 The glory of God is, in part, something added to this world, something that radiates from God like light from the sun.
 Yet, God has also embedded his glory in this world, in the wonders of creation, even in the uniqueness of human life.
 Most of all, God has revealed his glory in this world by coming as the Word Incarnate, about whom the Gospel of John exults, “[A]nd we have seen his glory, the glory as of a father’s only son, full of grace and truth” (John 1:14).